tnouska/pet_hotel/README.md

 - [x] correctly source all js and css from angular and custom
 - [x] server side GET routes.
 - [x] client /dashboard post and get routes working
-- [ ] client /manage post and get routes working
+- [x] client /manage post and get routes working

 ### Next Steps

 Features that you would like to add at some point in the future.

-- [ ] Angular Material for design
+- [x] Angular Material for design
 - [ ] Keep track of visits (you may need another table or two for this)
-- [ ] Add images for pets
+- [/] Add images for pets -- was only able to upload picture url but not pull it from the table with other relevant data.
 - [ ] Update pets and owners

 ## Deployment